Giovanna da Signa

-Blessed Giovanna da Signa (1245 – 9 November 1307) was an Italian Roman Catholic from Florence and a recluse with a reputation for being a miracle worker.
-Her life was spent in silent solitude dedicated to God and she remained a virgin her life as part of her consecration to God.
+Giovanna da Signa (1245 – 9 November 1307) was an Italian Roman Catholic from Florence and a recluse with a reputation for being a miracle worker.
+Her life was spent in silent solitude dedicated to God and she remained a virgin throughout her life as part of her consecration to God.

 Her beatification was celebrated in Florence under Pope Pius VI in 1798 and was the last beatification of this pope's reign.

 Life

 Giovanna was born in Signa in a castle along the Arno River in Florence.

 In 1268 she became a recluse in a small cave in Signa and decided to consecrate her life – and indeed her entire period of solitude – to God while deciding to remain chaste in further service to him.
 She garnered a formidable reputation for working miracles in her life though at least six have been recorded during her life.